Libraries in Women’s Lives: A Rhythmanalytical Study

 Membership of Research and Professional Organisations

-I teach on modules within the School of Education and within The Department of English Language and Applied LInguistics.
-I also lead workshops on the Secondary English PG Dip Ed.
+Kate teaches on modules within the School of Education and within The Department of English Language and Applied LInguistics.
+She also leads workshops on the Secondary English PG Dip Ed.

 - The University of Birmingham School of Education’s Sue Leach prize Prize for M Ed dissertation

 - National Association for Teachers of English Terry Furlong Award for conference paper

 - 2019 International Standing Conference for the History of Education, Porto.
 Spaces of Learning, Spaces of memory; The Library and the Child